curl/curl/docs/EXPERIMENTAL.md

    "carved in stone".
 2. You must enable the feature when invoking configure as otherwise curl will not be built with the feature present.
-3. We strongly advice against using this feature in production.
+3. We strongly advise against using this feature in production.
 4. **We reserve the right to change behavior** of the feature without sticking to our API/ABI rules as we do for regular features, as long as it is marked experimental.